How Many Smoke Detectors Do I Need?

 Our team can help steer you toward the best smoke alarms for your home or commercial building.
 We also offer fire alarm installation.
 If you have recently installed smoke detectors in your home, it helps to write the date of purchase inside the alarm with a permanent marker.

 Do I need wireless smoke detectors?

 Ask fire protection companies about installing linked or wireless smoke detectors.
 Wireless smoke detectors use radio frequency to communicate with each other.
 This means that if one alarm goes off, they’ll all go off.
 Unlike wired smoke detectors, you don’t have to deal with the cost and hassle of rewiring your home or commercial building.

 Wireless smoke detectors also give you more time to evacuate.
 Thirty years ago, American families had about 17 minutes to escape a fire.
 Today we have 3 to 4 minutes.
 In the past, more furniture was made with natural fibers that took longer to burn.
 However, today’s furniture is mostly made with synthetic fibers that catch fire more quickly.
 An entire house could be engulfed in flames within 5 minutes, according to the Department of Homeland Security.

 We believe in hoping for the best, but preparing for the worst.
 This means making sure your home or commercial building is protected by a quality fire alarm system.
 A fire protection contractor will be able to install and test smoke detectors so you’ll be prepared in the event of a fire.
 You’ll feel more peace of mind knowing that your alarm system prevents significant fire damage and saves lives.

 Our team will be able to help you find the best smoke detectors for your home or commercial building.
-To schedule a service visit, or learn more about our fire protection services, call Fire Pros Inc. at 1-800-968-2871.
+To schedule a service visit, or learn more about our fire protection services, call Fire Pros. at 800-968-2871.